windx0303/Compensate-MTurk-HIT/README.md

 As a requester, if something went wrong with your HIT on [Amazon Mechanical Turk](https://www.mturk.com/mturk/welcome), turkers would ask you to compensate their wasted time and effort.

-You can simple use this code to create an external "Compensate HIT".
-(Save you sometime!)
+You can simply use this code to create an external "Compensate HIT".
+(Save you some time!)

 ## Usage ##